Roasted Raspberry Cupcakes

 - Bake for 20 minutes, until the juices are just beginning to release.
 Remove the raspberries from the oven and set aside to cool.

 For the Cupcakes:

-- Reduce your oven temperature to 350 degrees Fahrenheit (if you have a separate oven thermometer, make sure to check it before baking the cupcakes, to ensure the temperature is correct.
-Because the berries were just roasted at a very high temperature, you don't want to burn or over bake your cupcakes!
-Line two 12-well muffin pans with 20 to 24 cupcake liners.
+- Reduce your oven temperature to 350°F (176°C) - if you have a separate oven thermometer, make sure to check it before baking the cupcakes, to ensure the temperature is correct.
+Because the berries were just roasted at a very high temperature, you don’t want to burn or over bake your cupcakes!
+Line two 12-cup muffin pans with 20 to 24 cupcake liners.

-- In the bowl of your stand mixer fitted with the whisk attachment, add the granulated sugar and butter and cream together on medium-high speed for about 6 minutes, until very pale yellow and fluffy.
+- In the bowl of a stand mixer fitted with a whisk attachment, combine the granulated sugar and butter.
+Cream together on medium-high speed for about 6 minutes, until very pale yellow and fluffy.

-- Add the eggs 1 at a time to your stand mixer, combining well after each addition and scraping down the sides and bottom of the bowl as needed.
-Reduce your mixer speed to low and mix in the first (2 cup; it won't actually measure to be this amount) portion of raspberry puree, a small amount at a time.
+- Add the eggs one at a time to the butter and sugar mixture in the stand mixer bowl, combining well after each addition and scraping down the sides and bottom of the bowl as needed.
+Reduce your mixer speed to low and mix in the first (2 cup; it won’t actually measure to be this amount) portion of raspberry puree, a small amount at a time.

 - In a small bowl, whisk together the sour cream and oil.
 Add to your stand mixer bowl.

 - Add the remaining flour mixture to your stand mixer bowl and mix on low speed until well incorporated.
 Be careful not to overbeat.
 Add the vanilla and raspberry extracts and food coloring, if using.
 Scrape down the sides and bottom of the bowl and mix the batter until just combined.
 Be careful not to overmix.